Skip to content

 config.admin.users

-When specified in gitstream.cm the config.admin.users allows adding admin rights, when a PR changes the *.cm files only, if the user is listed in config.admin.users the PR will be then approved by gitStream.
-For example, setting popeye as admin:
+When specified in gitstream.cm, the config.admin.users allows adding admin rights.
+When a PR changes the *.cm files only, if the user is listed in config.admin.users, the PR will be approved by gitStream.
+Furthermore, if an admin is defined, they will automatically be requested to review changes in PRs that change rules files and will also be set as a required reviewer, meaning gitStream will block the merge until the admin approves the PR.

 example